Dmitrij-Shagojko/bookstore_Shagojko/README.md

 ## **module1_DAO**

-This project has four classes:
+This project has six classes:
 * DataSourse;
 * Book;
 * BookDAOImpl;
+* Main;
-* Main.
+* BookController.

 Also the project has one interface:
 * BookDAO.